 If you love strawberries, then you know spring and summer are the prime strawberry seasons.
 But what about fall and winter?
 The strawberries you find pale in comparison and probably cost you a lot more.
-Eating produce that is currently in season, and, more importantly, locally-grown, seasonal produce, is beneficial to your health, your taste buds, and your wallet.
-Here are some of the advantages to eating seasonal fruits and vegetables over options that are past their growing season.
+Eating produce that is currently in season is beneficial to your health, your taste buds, and your wallet.
+Use this seasonal produce guide to discover the advantages of eating seasonal fruits and vegetables over options that are past their growing season.

 Seasonal Produce is Affordable – It’s a simple case of supply and demand.
 When there is an abundance of seasonal produce farmers can charge less.
 But when their supply starts to dwindle, with the change of seasons, prices will increase.
 That’s why it is very important to adhere to seasonal produce by the month, in order to budget accordingly.